chrisMYchen/user-guide/README.md

 - Bon Iver

 ## Communication
+- Most urgent to least urgent: phone -> text -> slack -> project management tool -> mention on knowledge base/github/doc -> email
 - I process things gradually rather than on-the-fly.
 I process things best alone, writing on paper, and/or taking a walk.
 If presented with new and unexpected information during a realtime conversation, I will prefer to let you know that I don't have a response at the moment, and ask for a timeline in which you expect a follow-up.
 If  I'm needed to make a decision on the fly, I will default to decisions that are cheaply reversible.
-- Most urgent to least urgent: phone -> text -> slack -> mention on knowledge base/github/doc -> email
+- Accordingly, I find that the best way for me to collaborate tends to start asynchronously.
+The more clearly you can outline a problem or discussion in written text first, the more meaningfully I will be able to participate.
+If not provided, I will often specifically ask for specifics in text to prepare in advanced.
+If we need to meet synchronously, please try to attach a meeting agenda.
 - I am upfront with my timeline expectations when I send communication.
 I will let you know if something is non-urgent (non-urgent), at your next availability (by default), or with a specific timeline (i.e. By end of week).
 I tend to communicate at all times of the day - whenever the relevant thought occurs.
 - If I am unable to respond to something immediately, I will acknowledge that I've received your message, and let you know when I'll be able to get back to you.
 - I find it most helpful to communicate decisions and thought processes with frameworks: what are the options, what are we evaluating them against, and how might we stack rank or prioritize.
 When I don't have a clear framework for something in mind, or am brainstorming fluidly, I will let you know upfront.